alisha-develops/astronomy-daily-pics/GUIDE.md

 - a code editor like [VS Code](https://code.visualstudio.com)
 - a free nasa API key from [api.nasa.gov](https://api.nasa.gov)

+## why are we using vite instead of plain html/css/js?
+great question. you could technically write this in a plain html file, but you would immediately run into a problem, where do you put your API key?

+if you paste it directly into your javascript file and push to github, anyone can see it. that's bad practice even for a free API. vite solves this with `.env` files and `import.meta.env`, which is the standard modern workflow for frontend projects. it also gives you a real local server so your API requests actually work, and handles building and deploying your code to github pages.

 ## create a vite project
-open folder in your code editor in which you will be making your project, open terminal and run:
+open the folder where you want to create your project in vs code, open the terminal and run:

 ```bash
 npm create vite@latest .
 ```

-the dot up here tells terminal to create vite in the existing opened folder.
+the `.` tells the terminal to create vite in the current folder instead of making a new subfolder.

 when it asks questions, pick:
 - framework: **Vanilla**